-I suppose you could ask for a cheque, but cash flow is important to most people and the ability to get your payment in a much faster manner is usually desirable.
-If you give people a fast and easy option to pay with a credit card, they will usually do it, and they’ll usually do it much faster than if you asked them to mail a cheque.
+I suppose you could ask for a cheque, but cash flow is essential to most people, and the ability to get your payment in a much faster manner is usually desirable.
+If you give people a quick and easy option to pay with a credit card, they will usually do it, and they’ll usually do it much faster than if you asked them to mail a cheque.

 This is where Stripe can come in handy.
 Stripe is a payment processing company, and for many years they were simply the “back end” for online stores.
 Set up your online store, tie it to Stripe, and they would handle all the credit card payments.

 Unlike some other services, you can also invoice people in just about any currency you can think of.
-When you create a new customer in the system, simply choose their (or your) preferred currency in their profile.
+When you create a new customer in the system, choose their (or your) preferred currency in their profile.
 This was a particular pain in the ass when I used to use Quickbooks online for this purpose.

 Yes, stripe takes a small fee to process the payment (see here for details), but it’s currently 2.9% + 30c per invoice.
 And guess what?
-As far as I know, all the other services such as Freshbooks, Quickbooks Online etc. take the exact same fee when you use their system to create an invoice take a payment.
+As far as I know, all the other services such as Freshbooks, Quickbooks Online etc., take the same fee when you use their system to create an invoice take a payment.
 I wouldn’t be surprised if they are even using Stripe on the back end of their systems.

 Effectively this cuts out the middle man and gives any small business a way to create great-looking invoices and take payments will all major credit cards without paying a monthly subscription fee.
 I think this is pretty awesome 🙂

 The downside is that it lacks some of the fancy features of Freshbooks, such as the ability to create project quotes, and follow up automatically with people that haven’t paid you.
-If you’re a power user collecting a lot of credit card payments every month, I’d say Freshbooks is absolutely worth the cost (and it’ll handle your expense tracking automatically).
+If you’re a power user collecting many credit card payments every month, I’d say Freshbooks is worth the cost (and it’ll handle your expense tracking automatically).
 But if that’s not you, and you only need to charge for one or two print sales or photo sessions a month, then setting up a free account with Stripe might just be all you need.